matplotlib/mplcairo/README.rst

 Possible optimizations
 ----------------------

+- Marker caching in ``draw_path_collection`` (for scatter plots with multiple colors/sizes).
 - ``draw_quad_mesh`` (not clear it's needed -- even the Agg backend just redirects to ``draw_path_collection``).
-- Path simplification (although cairo appears to use Douglas-Peucker internally).
+- Path simplification (although cairo appears to use vertex reduction and Douglas-Peucker internally?).
 - Use QtOpenGLWidget and the cairo-gl backend.
 - ``hexbin`` currently falls back on the slow implementation due to its use of the ``offset_position`` parameter.
 This should be fixed on Matplotlib's